jrtivald/EEC201-Final-Project/README.md

 Taking a look at the plot above, clearly there is a lot of spectral activity in MFCCs 1-3 as well as some spectral activity in MFCC 4 and 11.
 We compared these graphs for each codebook to try and determine MFCCs which will generate unique centroids for each codebook.
 Upon some trial and error, we landed on a combination which gave us the most accurate results.

 Choosing each codebook's centroid count was done in a similar vein.
-By plotting the trainig vector data, we were able qualitatively find an optimal amount of centroids which achieved the best accuracy results in our tesitng.
+By plotting the training vector data, we were able qualitatively find an optimal amount of centroids which achieved the best accuracy results in our testing.

 ![speaker data clusters](img/speaker_compare_no_cent.png)